-Broadly, my research and teaching interests include technology and digital media, science fiction studies, literary and cultural theory, the history of science and technology, and the digital humanities—the last with an emphasis on data mining and computational approaches to textual objects.
-Two ongoing projects include contributions to a digital variorum interface for viewing the history of markup to various editions of Mary Shelley’s Frankenstein and an analysis of the complete papers and personal libraries of artificial-intelligence pioneers Herbert Simon and Allen Newell.
+Broadly, my research and teaching interests include technology and digital media, literature and science, literary theory and criticism, and the digital humanities—the last with an emphasis on data mining and computational approaches to textual objects.
+Two ongoing digital projects include contributions to a digital variorum interface for viewing the history of markup to various editions of Mary Shelley’s Frankenstein and a text analysis of the complete papers and personal libraries of AI pioneers Herbert A. Simon and Allen Newell.

 In 2017, I was an A.W.
 Mellon Fellow in the Digital Humanities, and I was the 2018 English Departmental Fellow in Humanities Analytics (HumAn).
 Additionally, I am a HASTAC Scholar for Carnegie Mellon Libraries’ dSHARP led by Scott Weingart.
 My co-curated rare materials exhibit The Frankenstein Complex celebrated the 200th anniversary of Mary Shelley’s novel, and was on display through 2018 at Carnegie Mellon University’s Posner Center.